-Course meets in Blackboard (Bb) for 8 weeks and has face-to-face meetings scheduled Monday - Friday one week in July.
+Course meets in Blackboard (Bb) for 8 weeks and has face-to-face meetings scheduled Monday - Friday on the second week of July.
 Face-to-face meetings are 8 AM-Noon and 1-5 PM.
 Total face-to-face time is 40 hours.